matiasv93/monoquest-nx/README.md

 This will switch to Node.js version 20.18.1 as specified in the `.nvmrc` file.

+## Tailwind CSS project roots

+If you add a new app or library that uses Tailwind CSS, **be sure to add its project root to the `projectRoots` array in `tailwind.config.js`** at the root of the monorepo.
+This ensures Tailwind scans the correct files for class usage and generates the necessary styles.

 ✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.

 [Learn more about this workspace setup and its capabilities](https://nx.dev/getting-started/tutorials/react-monorepo-tutorial?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) or run `npx nx graph` to visually explore what was created.
 Now, let's get you up to speed!